ali7ali/Alpha-Price-Table-For-Elementor/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-Update deprecated functions.
+Minor improvements and adding a demo.